 I am not feeling as sad as I was yesterday.
-We listened to Mike’s iPod and his top tunes last night as we made the bags and today I wore his old sweatshirt as I walked around the city.
+I listened to Mike’s iPod and his top tunes on the drive in and today I wore his old sweatshirt as I walked around the city.
 Every day is different.
 We get what we put into it.
 This was a good day.
 Maybe I will do some decorating tomorrow.

 What are you doing to help you through the holiday season?